dahlke/field-demo-boundary-ssh-and-database/README.md

 # field-demo-boundary-ssh-and-database

+## Description

+This track is meant for helping users to understand basic administration of a Boundary cluster, starting from scratch.
+It is meant to help users understand the domain model, the different resources, and how to get started with Boundary.
+The information here can be used as foundational Boundary knowledge.

+## Resources Covered

 | Resource | Description |
 | --- | --- |
 | Scope | Abstract permission boundary modeled as a container.
 A scope can contain scopes forming a tree. |